Theresa Merrigan, MSc Psychoanalytic Psychotherapy

 Since 2012 I have worked therapeutically with adults who have an intellectual disability currently experiencing emotional difficulties.
 Referrals are generally service driven although I do take private referrals also.
 In addition I am a founding member of Disability Psychotherapy Ireland Interest Group which aims to promote psychotherapy in the area of disability as well as running seminars and discussion groups.

-I held the Service Director role in CONNECT, the National Telephone Counselling & Support service between 2011 and 2017.
+Between 2011 and 2017 I held the Service Director role in CONNECT, the National Telephone Counselling & Support service.
 CONNECT provides psychological support for adults who have experienced abuse in childhood, both institutional and familial.
 I am fully conversant with trauma psychotherapy and organisational supervision.

 Reflective Practice in Organisations (RPiO)